coenberns/IO_mousey/README.md

 Coen

 NB. for the baseline voltages, there have been some adaptations and you may have to look into the files in M van Engelen to find and then load them to make sure that everything runs smoothly.
 For the moment, I cannot do this as I cannot get on the server (phone has been stolen and, therefore, I do not have the possibility to fill in an OTP).
+Therefore, the last two plots cannot be directly observed in the notebook in this repository.
+Another way, is to include them by rerunning simulations without spikes to obtain the baseline voltages.